Fawke/express-learning/README.md

 ### Use POSTMAN to test the API

-For example, to get GET route, send a GET request to http://localhost:3000/api/bears
+For example, to test GET route, send a GET request to http://localhost:3000/api/bears

 ## NOTE